peteradye/project-Ellen_Bennett/README.md

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.

+There is a single Mathematica notebook called *Estimating_Pi.nb* to run four of the methods.
+Five are then ran using the R script *Estimating_Pi.R*.
+An additional R script called *Convergence_Analysis.R* then runs the code to determine the order of convergence of each method with the aim of finding the optimal few.
+A final R script called *Computation_Time_Analysis.R* is used to compare the computation time of the best method(s) found by analysing accuracy and convergence in previous sections.

 ### Mathematica Notebook

+The Mathematica notebook *Estimating_Pi.nb* in folder *Mathematica Code* contains code to run the following four simulations methods:
+1. Archimedes' Method
+2. Quadrant Method
+3. Gamma Function Integral
+4. Gregory-Leibniz Series.

-This is a guide on running the notebook.
+This is a guide to running this notebook.
 Certain subsections take up to 30 minutes to run, so it is **NOT** advised to run the entire notebook.
 Any section with a long running time includes a warning sign at the beginning of the code to inform the user.

 Sections 1 to 4 each feature a function that demonstrates the simulation method to the user.
 These have relatively very short running times and are recommended to use.